Blog

 So far, scientists have identified three very important roles for water in the body:

 1. Cell Function.
 The most obvious biological need for water would be to replenish cellular fluids and to maintain their balance for cellular function.
-The internal compartment of any given cell mostly comprises of water, in which hundreds to thousands of chemical reactions take place.
-The quality of cellular water therefore affects the overall function of every cell.
+The internal compartment of any given cell mostly comprises water, in which hundreds to thousands of chemical reactions take place.
+The quality of cellular water, therefore, affects the overall function of every cell.
 Water can also be viewed as a structural component of cells that holds the cell in the correct shape when adequate hydration is maintained.
-Cells in all tissues shrink when dehydrated and swell when overly hydrated, which affects its structure and function.
+Cells in all tissues shrink when dehydrated and swell when overly hydrated, which affects their structure and function.

 2. Fluid Ion Balance.
 Water is required by cells for the movement of useful substances and to regulate their levels both inside and outside of cells.
 During dehydration, ions are concentrated outside of cells and battle to move without depriving cells of fluids.
 The body eliminates less water when dehydrated, voiding more concentrated urine.
 During over-hydration, the opposite occurs, diluting ions and interfering with their movement in and out of cells.

 3. Thermoregulation.
 In the case of humans, water is required for producing sweat and for thermoregulation.
-When we sweat, heat is lost due to evaporation which helps to normalize core body temperature when elevated.
-Hot water in the form of bathing and warm beverages also contributes towards keeping the body warm in cold weather.
+When we sweat, heat is lost due to evaporation, which helps normalize core body temperature when elevated.
+Hot water, in the form of bathing and warm beverages, also contributes towards keeping the body warm in cold weather.

-Much remains to be learned on the dynamics of water at the chemical and atomic level inside of cells, and how these dynamics impact upon cellular reactions and processes.
+Much remains to be learned about the dynamics of water at the chemical and atomic level inside of cells, and how these dynamics impact cellular reactions and processes.

 How Thirst and Hydration are Regulated in the Body